Mold and Mildew

 With the arrival of fall, many of us tend to keep our windows closed to retain warmth, which unfortunately leads to an increase in dust accumulation indoors.
 Dust mites, which thrive in warm and humid environments, can exacerbate this problem.
 These microscopic creatures are a common allergen and can cause symptoms such as sneezing, runny nose, and itchy eyes.
 For individuals with asthma, dust mites can trigger more severe respiratory issues.

-To keep dust and dust mites at bay, regular cleaning is essential.
+Regular cleaning is essential to keep dust and dust mites at bay.
 Vacuuming carpets, rugs, and upholstery with a vacuum equipped with a HEPA filter can help capture dust mites and their droppings.
 Washing bedding in hot water at least once a week can also reduce their numbers.
 Additionally, using air purifiers with HEPA filters can help remove dust particles from the air, making your home a healthier place to live.
 By incorporating these practices into your routine, you can significantly reduce the presence of dust and dust mites in your home.

 Pet Dander